Governance in Urban Sanitation 2014

 Module 4: Sanitation and Poverty

-This 4-module course is based on UNITAR’s sound adult learning pedagogical principles.
+This 4-module course is e-learning, asynchronous, self-paced, tutor facilitated and is based on UNITAR’s sound adult learning pedagogical principles.
 The modules include interactive lessons and illustrated narratives that introduce the participant to the conceptual foundations of governance in urban sanitation.
 Taking advantage of the opportunities of technology-enhanced learning, the learning materials are presented through various media, such as text, graphs, images and video material, which contribute to better retention and enhance the learning process.

 The course is open to decision-makers from local governments as well as representatives of service providers (national governments, private sector, NGOs) and international organizations involved in the sanitation sector worldwide.
 It is advisable to have prior basic knowledge of urban sanitation and/or urban environmental issues.